 - Know your users.
 As a community manager, you should be able to have a deep understanding of your users and be able to share their passion for the community.
 You should know what they are motivated by, why they love the community and what value they get out of being a member.
 In short, you should be able to speak their language.
 Without this knowledge, your gamification campaign won’t succeed.

 - Make sure your rewards are obtainable.
 Design your incentives so that it make sense.
 Don’t make it so hard to obtain that your make your members frustrated.
-Remember, the key goal is engagement , so it must encourage desired behaviours with the brand and other members.
+Remember, the key goal is engagement, so your rewards should work to encourage the types of behaviour you want to see in your community.

 You can apply gamification into your existing processes in several ways, including:

 - Integrating gamification with learning.
+A great example of this is Adobe.
 Adobe employed gamification that helped users learn the basics of Photoshop during 30-day trials through their LevelUp campaign.
 Users completed levels and missions that helped them “level up” while learning how Photoshop works.

 - Maintaining customer attention.
-As attention spans continue to grow smaller, it is important to identify areas that may lead customers to lose interest.
+As attention spans continue to grow smaller, it's important to identify areas that may lead customers to lose interest.
 By adding a level of gamification, you can encourage your customers to remain engaged until they move on to the next stage.

 - Progress is the goal.
 It’s not always about winning.
 Those who engage in online-based games are not necessarily focused on winning the game.
 Instead, they wish to be proficient in the game and feel in control.
 Keeping this in mind while designing your gamification can spur a similar response in customers wanting to feel in control in understanding your brand.